MobilityData/awesome-transit/README.md

 - [TransSee](https://www.transsee.ca/) - Real-time transit predictions based on actual travel times, vehicle locations, schedules and maps.
 Premium gives you access to a detailed history of schedules, vehicle locations, stop arrivals, schedule adherance, charts and graphs.
 For an additional fee custom queries can be run on this data.
 - [YourStop](http://yourstop.info) - Mobile friendly web app which consumes GTFS feeds and displays both live and scheduled trips for stops.
 Launched with MBTA, YRT/Viva and Maryland MTA.
 - [DC MetroHero](https://dcmetrohero.net) - Realtime vehicle position and arrivals and departure information for the Washington, D.C. region's WMATA Metrorail and Metrobus systems.
 WebApp, Android, and iOS apps avaliable.
+- [Navigo® TransitAccess](https://itouchinc.com/solutions/navigo-digital-transit-signage?source=GTFSorg) - Customizable real-time transit widgets for LED digital signage, video walls, and touchscreen displays with the additional power to create, manage, and schedule a variety of content for your target audience.

 #### Native Apps (open source)

 - [KDE Itinerary](https://apps.kde.org/itinerary/) - App (Desktop and Android) for planning trips.
 It can find public transport routes, store them offline, add events to your trips, see the floor plan of train stations, and much more.
 [Souce Code](https://invent.kde.org/pim/itinerary), [GitHub](https://github.com/KDE/itinerary)